 5 Essential Research Tools

-How to do web research — Sometimes, the best solution to how to conduct research is to use online tools and software.
-We compiled a list of the 5 best tools to help you with the research process:
+How to do web research — Sometimes, the best solution for how to conduct research is to use online tools and software.
+We have compiled a list of the five best tools to help you with your research process:

 To help you get organized when doing research, Todoist is a popular means of organizing tasks.
 With it, you can set productivity goals, get notifications to remind you to do your work, and access your projects from any device.

 This program will help you organize your bibliography and references.
-If you’re not keen on installing anything, EndNote Web will be your online research tool.
+If you’re not keen on installing anything, EndNote Web is an online research tool you can use.

 Browser-based, RefWorks helps users find the right research data—which the program organizes and stores.
 It also automatically generates citations for you from that data, so you’re guaranteed a ready-made bibliography.

-For those of you needing to do scientific research, DataElixir offers the latest news, developments, and data in the scientific world.
+DataElixir offers the latest news, developments, and data in the scientific world for those of you needing to do scientific research.
 The website is curated once a week.
 To access their service, subscribe to a free weekly newsletter.

 Are you ever frustrated with the paywalls that prevent you from reading the full text of a scientific paper abstract?
 This resource allows you access to the full text of an abstract, free of charge.
 Doing so helps you decide if you want to spend money on access to the entire research paper.

 Researching is not the easiest task in the world.
-Perfecting it takes practice and effort, which will help develop a sense of intuition about credibility and relevance of your sources.
+Perfecting it takes practice and effort, which will then serve to help you develop a sense of intuition about the credibility and relevance of your sources.
 You will be able to find the right information on any subject if you follow the above steps on how to do research.
 This skill is essential in most high-paying institutions and is crucial to helping you get that much-needed diploma.